tolitius/hface/README.md

 ### from sources

-you would need [lein](https://leiningen.org) (if you come from Java think maven) to compile and build the single runnable jar, a.k.a. an uberjar. lein is straighforward to install: just [download the script](https://leiningen.org/#install) and run it.
+you would need [lein](https://leiningen.org) (if you come from Java think maven) to compile and build a single runnable jar, a.k.a. an uberjar.

+lein is straighforward to install: just [download the script](https://leiningen.org/#install) and run it.

 * clone the repo (e.g. `git clone https://github.com/tolitius/hface.git`)
 * `cd hface/dash`